-- What is Jarvis Ai?
+- What is JarvisAI?

 - Getting Started- How to use it?

-1. What is Jarvis AI-
+1. What is Jarvis AI?

-Jarvis AI is a Python Module which is able to perform task like Chatbot, Assistant etc. It provides base functionality for any assistant application.
-Well, you can contribute on this project to make it more powerful.
+Jarvis AI is a Python Module that is able to perform tasks like Chatbot, Assistant, etc. It provides base functionality for any assistant application.
+This JarvisAI is built using Tensorflow, Pytorch, Transformers, and other open-source libraries and frameworks.
+Well, you can contribute to this project to make it more powerful.

-- To use it only Python (> 3.6) is required.
+To use it only Python (> 3.6) is required.